Vision Statement

 Transparent Radiation Shield (TRS)

-The Transparent Radiation Shield (TRS) is a wearable thermal coating with infrared reflective and visibly transparent properties.
-Through a solution-processing method, the TRS can be applied to clothing materials for human body heat recycling.
-Optical performance and fundamental mechanism of the TRS is guided by Mie Theory and the wire-mesh equivalent sheet impedance model.
+The Transparent Radiative Shield (TRS) is a wearable thermal coating with infrared reflective and visibly transparent properties.
+The TRS is developed through a solution-processing method and is theoretically guided by Mie Theory and the wire-mesh equivalent sheet impedance model.

 Link to ACS Nano article here: https://doi.org/10.1021/acsnano.4c02093